mqtt-tools/mqttwarn/README.md

 Notifications are transmitted to the appropriate service via plugins.
 We provide plugins for the above list of services, and you can easily add your own.

+I've written an introductory post, explaining [what mqttwarn can be used for](http://jpmens.net/2014/04/03/how-do-your-servers-talk-to-you/).

 ## Getting started